bss8/verify-graph-connectivity/README.md

 ## Build the back-end
 In the main project directory, where `pom.xml` resides, execute:
 `mvn clean package`
 Maven will build the project and generate a `target` directory, which will contain the project JAR package.
+To build and skip unit tests, execute:
+`mvn clean package -DskipTests`

 ## Build the front-end

 ## Run the back-end

 With the back-end built and `target` directory with JAR present, execute:
 `java -jar connectedgraphs-*.jar`
 Open a browser and navigate to: